hfl0506/Interview-questions/questions/reactjs.md

 1. How does React work?
    - React creates a virtual DOM.
 When state changes in a component it firstly runs a "diffing" algorithm, which identifies what has changed in the virtual DOM.
 The second step is reconciliation, where it updates the DOM with the results of diff.
-2. What is Content API in ReactJS ?
+2. What is Context API in ReactJS ?

    - Context provides a way to pass data through the component tree without having to pass props down manually at every level.
 Context is designed to share data that can be considered “global” for a tree of React components, such as the current authenticated user, theme, or preferred language.
 Using context, we can avoid passing props through intermediate elements.